Direct evidence for r-process nucleosynthesis in delayed MeV emission from the SGR 1806-20 magnetar giant flare

 \section{Summary}

 The previously unexplained delayed MeV emission component from the SGR 1806-20 giant flare \citep{Mereghetti+05,Frederiks+07,Boggs+07} is naturally explained as gamma-ray line emission from freshly synthesized radioactive $r$-process nuclei expelled into space during the flare.
-The rise-time, decay rate, and fluence of the light-curve (Fig.~\ref{fig:lightcurve}), as well as the hard energy spectrum peaking around $\sim$ 1 MeV (Fig.~\ref{fig:spectra}), all agree with those predicted from radioactive gamma-ray decay lines for $10^{-6}M_{\odot}$ of $r$-process ejecta.
+The rise-time, decay rate, and fluence of the light-curve (Fig.~\ref{fig:lightcurve}), as well as the hard energy spectrum peaking around $\sim$ 1 MeV (Fig.~\ref{fig:spectra}), all agree with those predicted from radioactive gamma-ray decay lines for $\sim10^{-6}M_{\odot}$ of $r$-process ejecta.

-As just the second directly confirmed $r$-process source after neutron star mergers, the finding that magnetars produce heavy elements has implications for the chemical evolution of the Galaxy, in particular by offering a confirmed source that promptly tracks star-formation.
+The finding that magnetars produce heavy elements, as just the second directly confirmed $r$-process source after neutron star mergers, has implications for the chemical evolution of the Galaxy.
+In particular giant flares offer a confirmed source that promptly tracks star-formation.
 The light curve and continuum spectral shape of the SGR 1806-20 gamma-ray emission are alone insufficient to discern details of the synthesized abundances, such as the relative mass fractions of the three $r$-process peaks.
 These are sensitive to the details of the ejection mechanism and the electron fraction of the ejecta, which depends on the depth and covering fraction of the mass excavated from the neutron star crust (\citetalias{Cehula+24}, their Fig.~1).
-The opportunity to directly study, at the isotope by isotope level, the earliest stages of $r$-process nucleosynthesis, further motivates the development and deployment of MeV-sensitive instruments \citep{Timmes+19} in preparation for the next Galactic giant flare.
+The opportunity to directly study the earliest stages of $r$-process nucleosynthesis at the isotope-by-isotope level further motivates the development and deployment of MeV-sensitive instruments \citep{Timmes+19} in preparation for the next Galactic giant flare.